 (c) a person employed or engaged in the department of the Public Service principally assisting in the administration of the Police Act 1892 who is authorised by the Commissioner of Police for the purposes of this Division.

-[Section 11B inserted by No. 18 of 2011 s.
+[Section 11B inserted: No. 18 of 2011 s.
 26.]

 11C.
 Disclosure to police, ASIO and law enforcement officials